 Automation comes in many forms.
 Automation can send email responses when you’re on vacation or effortlessly direct unwanted email to your junk folder.
-It can create and send an engagement letter at the moment you accept a new client or it can brew coffee for you at 6:00 am every morning.
+It can create and send an engagement letter the moment you accept a new client or it can brew coffee for you at 6:00 am every morning.
 The combinations and assistance of automation are endless and can become quite complex.

 At its core, however, automation is a combination of a trigger and an action.
 If (or when) a particular event occurs, a specific action is taken (or not taken).
 It’s that simple.
 The difficulty is in finding an application that will recognize your event as a trigger and one that will execute your action.

-The goals of knowledge management are to balance quick and efficient access to information with secure and appropriate security of that data.
+The goals of knowledge management are to balance quick and efficient access to information with secure and appropriate security for that data.
 Using consistent file structure and naming conventions, we want to make sure the right people can find the right information.

 Although it may not always seem like it (Hello, fax machines!) lawyers want to use the best method of communication for the job.
-We make phone calls when necessary, email in the right circumstances, and even text message our clients non-confidential information.
-But with so many methods of communication out there, how do we keep track of which ones to use?
-More importantly, how do we know which ones are safe for our law firm to use from an information security standpoint?
+We make phone calls when necessary, email in the right circumstances, and even text clients non-confidential information.
+But with so many methods of communication out there, how do we keep track of which to use?
+More importantly, how do we know which are safe for our law firm to use from an information security standpoint?

 More than anything, data security should drive a lawyer’s choice of communication methods.